Abdur-rahmaanJ/shopcube/sphinx_source/setup.rst

 .. note ::

-    If the shopyo command is not recohnised. close your commandline prompt and repopen
+    If the shopyo command is not recognized. close your commandline prompt and reopen

 🔧 Install from Github